Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Robust retractions with rank adaptation

 The orthonormalization may be done by a QR decomposition, SVD, or other algorithm of choice such as the re-orthonormalization procedure in \cite{lin_lermusiaux_NM2021}.

 Now we have a robust, first-order perturbative retraction.
-It would be nice to obtain robust higher-order corrections for Eqs.\ (\ref{eq:corr2},\ref{eq:corr3},\ref{eq:corr4}).
+It would be nice to obtain robust higher-order corrections for Eqs.\ (\ref{eq:corr2}, \ref{eq:corr3}, \ref{eq:corr4}).
 However, the above methodology does not extend to these higher-order corrections.
-This is because we need to sum the corrections in (\ref{eq:pertSeries}), which is not invariant to individual rotations of $\Ud_i$.
-Fortunately, we can utilize our gradient-descent iterations (Alg.\ \ref{alg:gradDescentRets}) with the robust first-order retraction (Eqs.\ \ref{eq:zUpdate} and \ref{eq:uUpdateRobust}) to obtain arbitrarily high-order retractions robust to overapproximation.
+This is because we need to sum the corrections in (\ref{eq:pertSeries}), which is not invariant to individual rotations of $\Ud_j$.
+Fortunately, we can utilize our gradient-descent iterations (Alg.\ \ref{alg:gradDescentRets}) with the robust first-order retraction (Eqs.\ \ref{eq:zUpdate} and \ref{eq:uUpdateRobust}) that utilizes a re-orthonormalization step in each inner gradient-descent iteration to obtain arbitrarily high-order retractions robust to overapproximation provided $X_i + \Delta t \LLo \in \Mr$ or $\PMp(X_i + \Delta t \LLo)$ decays sufficiently quickly (see section \ref{sec:analysis}).
+Note, however, that high-order convergence of the projection-retraction error is not guaranteed, and a counterexample when the normal closure error $\en$ dominates is provided in figure \ref{fig:rankDiscovery}.

 The robust retraction defined by Eqs.\ (\ref{eq:zUpdate}) and (\ref{eq:uUpdateRobust}) avoids the error accumulation from the pseudoinverse.
 But, we pay for it by sacrificing mode continuity.
 In (\ref{eq:uUpdateRobust}), we are integrating the span of $U$ rather than individual modes, and so we do not keep track of how each mode evolves.
 In summary, there is a tradeoff, and the user can decide what is important for a particular problem.
 The pseudoinverse results in additional error accumulation but preserves mode continuity.
 The new robust retraction with gradient descent does not accumulate extra error, but it loses mode continuity.
 Both techniques preserve high-order convergence when the system is well-conditioned.
-However, to preserve high-order convergence when the system is ill-conditioned, time steps must be sufficiently small such that the distance from our initial point $X_0$ and the fixed point $\PM(X_0 + \Delta t \LLo)$ is smaller than the smallest singular value of $X_0$ \cite{iterconv}.
+However, to preserve high-order convergence when the system is ill-conditioned, time steps must be sufficiently small such that the distance from our initial point $X_i$ and the fixed point $\PM(X_i + \Delta t \LLo)$ is smaller than the smallest singular value of $X_i$ \cite{iterconv}.
 Geometrically, the low-rank manifold curvature tends to infinity, and these high-order corrections cannot capture areas of the manifold that are not smooth unless sufficiently small steps are taken.